mwyvr/rid/README.md

 # rid

+**Note**: Dec 5 2022 this package is being coming closer to being stable but is not as yet.

 Package rid provides a [k-sortable](https://en.wikipedia.org/wiki/K-sorted_sequence), zero-configuration, unique ID generator.
 Binary IDs are encoded as Base32, producing a 20-character URL-friendly representation like: `ce0e7egs24nkzkn6egfg`.